 - Statement of Need indicating the financial barriers this award will help you overcome

-- Short Biography is an “about me” statement that provides background information on you as a student and language learner.
-This statement must be between 150 and 200 words and submitted in English.
+- Personal Statement providing an “about me” statement that provides background information on you as a student and language learner.
+This statement must be 200 words or less and submitted in English.

 - Handmade craft, piece of art or other creative expression that is photographed to document the project digitally then hosted online

 - Article on your home campus’s news site

 - Blog post on your personal blog that could be essay(s), poetry or other forms of written expression

 - Art project documented on Instagram

 - Video posted on YouTube